QubesOS/qubes-doc/user/reference/glossary.md

 Windows Tools
 -----
-Qubes Windows Tools are a set of programs and drivers that provide integration of Windows [AppVMs](#appvm) with the rest of the Qubes system.
+PedOS Windows Tools are a set of programs and drivers that provide integration of Windows [AppVMs](#appvm) with the rest of the PedOS system.

 QWT
 ----
-An abbreviation of Qubes [Windows Tools](#windows-tools).
+An abbreviation of PedOS [Windows Tools](#windows-tools).